00sapo/visual.nvim/Readme.md

 ## Keymaps

 The plugin is highly customizable.
 It maps commands to keymaps, and you can define new commands or edit the existing ones.
-The following is the default set-up.
-Read the comments to understand how to modify it.

 Feel free to suggest new default keybindings in the issues!

-See the [full default options](https://github.com/00sapo/visual.nvim/blob/71759886d3864bebe3edd7c00916925edd340256/lua/visual.lua#L90-L357
-) with documentation in the comments.
+See the [full default options](https://github.com/00sapo/visual.nvim/blob/main/lua/visual/defaults.lua) with documentation in the comments.

 # Testing